lightbasenl/platforms/packages/compas-convert/docs/initial-steps.md

     commit often.
 Leave behind a trail of `TODO(compas-convert)` when it makes sense, and use `$ConvertAny` where it makes sense.

+## Dev setup

+You might need to make some alterations to your dev-environment, for example, enabling the TypeScript language server in your IDE.
+Another thing to note here, is that by default we use the `noEmit` option of TypeScript.
+This speeds up compilation quite a bit in mid- to big-size projects.
+We can do this, because we only need to run the transpiled output in production (or Docker builds).
+Running tests via Vitest automatically transpiles when necessary, and use `tsx` or comparable otherwise to just run `.ts` files in development.

 ## Snippet for eslint.config.js

 ```ts